batmac/ccat/README.md

   -m, --mutators string    mutators to use (comma-separated), --fullhelp for the list -V, --version            print version on stdout
       --license            print license on stdout
-      --gomod              print used go.mod on stdout -h, --help               print usage
+      --gomod              print used go modules on stdout -h, --help               print usage
       --fullhelp           print full usage
       --selfupdate         Update to latest Github release